ClairePriceGitHub/readme-guide/README.md

 MIT

 ## Information
-You can find more of my work on [GitHub](https://github.com/clairepricegithub)
+You can find more of my work at [ClairePriceGitHub](https://github.com/clairepricegithub)